K-Yevhenii/Learning-javascript/docs/REST API.md

 ## Glossary

 **Idempotence** - a feature when a method has the same result regardless amount of times called.
-GET, PUT, and DELETE are idempotent
+GET, PUT, and DELETE are idempotent.

 **Upsert** - used for PUT method when:

 - a single entity matched by certain criteria (typically by id), it is updated.